jaberg/scipy_proceedings/papers/brent_komer_hpsklearn_condensed/paper_condensed.rst

     #    on a random integer x.
     print sample(expr_space)

-Read through ``hyperopt.pyll.base`` and ``hyperopt.pyll.stochastic`` to see the functions that are available, and feel free to add your own.
-One important caveat is that functions used in configuration space descriptions must be serializable (with pickle module) in order to be compatible with parallel search (discussed below).
+Note well that functions used in configuration space descriptions must be serializable (with pickle module) in order to be compatible with parallel search (discussed below).